Recette de Gravlax Scandinave à l’aneth

 In a bowl, combine the sugar or brown sugar and salt.
 To book.

 Take an airtight container large enough to place your salmon fillet flat.
-Cover the bottom of the dish with plastic wrap large enough to wrap the fillet.
+Cover the bottom of the dish with plastic wrap large enough to wrap the fillet in.
 Place the salmon fillet, flesh side up.
-Spread the salt and sugar mixture, then top with the juniper berries and dill.
-Gently drizzle with the vodka, and wrap the fish.
+Spread the salt-sugar mixture, then add the juniper berries and dill.
+Gently drizzle the vodka over everything, and wrap the fish.

 Close the container and place in the fridge.
 Once a day, drain the liquid from the container while leaving the fish in its film.
-Leave the fish there for the desired length of time, 24 to 48 hours, depending on the desired firmness of the fish.
+Leave the fish there for the desired duration, 24 to 48 hours, depending on the desired firmness of the fish.

 Drain the liquid out of the refrigerator.
-Scrape off the sugar, salt, berries and dill.
+Scrape in the sugar, salt, berries and dill.
 Rinse the fish in cold water and dry with a paper towel.

-The fish is now ready to be sliced thinly on the bias, using a sharp knife.
+The fish is now ready to be sliced thinly on an angle, using a sharp knife.

 Notes:

-Gravlax can be stored for a long time as long as it is wrapped tightly or frozen.
-It can then be stored for up to 3 months.
+Gravlax can be stored for a long time as long as you wrap it tightly or freeze it.
+It can then be kept for up to 3 months.

 Article written by Audrée Hogue